glagol-dsl/glagol-dsl/README.md

 ## Compile and test
 Just run `glagol compile` in your project root directory.

-You can now navigate to the `compiled` folder and run the php test server using artisan:
+You can now navigate to the `compiled` folder, install composer dependencies and run the php test server using artisan:
 ```
 cd compiled
+composer install
 php artisan serve
 ```